-T9 text : T9Word -> T9WORD -> T9word Abc : Abc -> ABC -> abc
+T9Word : T9Word -> T9WORD -> T9word Abc : Abc -> ABC -> abc

-- Next: In T9 mode, press to display other matching words. - Space: Press to complete a word (in T9 mode) and insert a space. - Clear: Press to delete a single space or character.
-Hold to delete the whole message. - Punctuation: When entering text or numbers, press to enter punctuation marks or some of the available special characters.
+- Space: Press to complete a word (in T9 mode) and insert a space. - Clear: Press to delete a single space or character.
+Press and hold to delete all of the text entered. - FN Key: Press to enter corresponding special characters on the QWERTY keypad one at a time.
+Press this key twice to lock it.